 * Take a walk with your bags on!
 A proper walk too, a good few KM and in hot weather if you can.
 Is your bag too heavy, is it comfortable, are the straps right?
 Know how it feels before you arrive tired and flustered!

 * Bring along a front/ day pack.
 We keep our valuables in here and keep it with us when in transit.
-Practice having a front pack on and be more selective about what you pack in here!
+Practice having a front pack on with your backpack and be more selective about what you pack in here!

 Backpacking tips: What to do before you set off!